adjust/marmalade_sdk/README.md

 **Important**: By using this approach for deep linking support in iOS, you will support deep linking handling for devices which have **iOS 8 and lower**.
-Starting from **iOS 9**, Apple has introduced universal links for which, at this moment, there's no built in support inside the adjust SDK.
-In order to support that, you would need to edit the natively generated iOS project in Xcode and add support to handle universal links from there.
+Starting from **iOS 9**, Apple has introduced universal links for which, at this moment, there's no built in support inside the Marmalade platform.
+In order to support that, you would need to edit the natively generated iOS project in Xcode (if possible) and add support to handle universal links from there.
 If you are interested in finding out how to do that on the native side, please consult our [native iOS universal links guide][universal-links-guide].

 ### <a id="deeplinking-reattribution">Reattribution via deep links